koomai/laravel-config/README.md

 Manage your application configuration in your database.

-Laravel Config allows you to override or add to your application configuration in `/config` without redeploying code.
+Dynamic Config allows you to override or add to your application configuration in `/config` without redeploying code.

 You can also use it as a separate custom configuration manager if you choose not to combine it with Laravel's config.